segment11/velo/doc/types/README.md

 ## List

-velo store a list in a single key, all list members are stored as a compressed value. max list members is 1024 or 2048 by config.
+Velo store a list in a single key, all list members are stored as a compressed value. max list members is 1024 or 2048 by config.

 ## Set